Maria Lane, Professor of Geography and Environmental Studies

 Photo taken in Polatsk Belarus, considered by some the Geographical Center of Europe.

-Desiree Loggins, Geography and Environmental Studies Masters Student
+Olivia Kelly, Geography and Environmental Studies Master's Student

-Joe Scala, Geography and Environmental Studies Masters Student
+Taressa Nield, Geography and Environmental Studies Undergraduate Student

 The center is supported by staff and works in cooperation with GES, Sustainability Studies, other interdisciplinary centers at UNM, and the College of Arts & Science.
 Additionally, our community members are critical to the success of the center.
 We move our work forward together.